Zukkari/masters-thesis/README.md

 |	method |	instructions |	1 |	2 |	7.000000 |
 |	method |	parameters |	0 |	1 |	1.000000 |
 |	method |	switchStatements |	0 |	0 |	0.000000 |

+Also worth mentioning that we excluded anonymous classes in the second analysis.